ElektraInitiative/libelektra/src/bindings/jna/plugins-kotlin/regex-example/src/README.md

 It uses the value of the metakey as regex expression to check if newly added values match with the stored regex.

-If not, the plugin raises the `VALIDATION_SYNTACTIC` error code.
+If not, the plugin raises the `VALIDATION_SYNTACTIC` error code and prints the message from the `check/validation/message` metakey if present.

 #### Mounting the plugin